LPhilip-CS/World-Life-Expectancy/README.md

 Visualization:
 - Utilize Excel charts, such as line charts, bar graphs, and scatter plots, to represent variations in life expectancy over time or across different variables.
 - include interactive dashboards using Excel features like slicers, pivot tables, and charts.
-- These dashboards enhance the user experience by allowing dynamic exploration of the data.
+- These dashboards enhance the user experience by allowing dynamic data exploration.

 ## Answering Questions: